Cinven to buy patent firm CPA - source

 Cinven and CPA declined to comment.
 ICG was not immediately available for comment.

-(Reporting by Stephen Mangan and Simon Meads; Additional reporting by Claire Ruckin and Isabell Witt; Editing by Gary Hill, Douwe Miedema, Hans-Juergen Peters and Mike Nesbit)
+(Reporting by Stephen Mangan and Simon Meads; Editing by Gary Hill, Douwe Miedema and Hans-Juergen Peters)